dcunited001/dcunited001.github.io/_posts/2016-08-11-from-the-parapets-of-alexandria-philosophy-of-censorship.md

       - this is problematic for it's own reasons...
 - (i have a real tendency to get off track. do i really need to move towards this?)

-#### Part Three(?): Philosophy of Censorship

-summarize content here? or just table of contents?

-- a focus on why free exchange of ideas matters!
-  - why is it that free exchange of ideas leads to progress for humanity
-  - why and exactly how does limiting the free exchange of knowedge, information and ideas lead to limiting progress of humanities & philosophy
-    - especially from an epistemological standpoint

 # Censorship's Effect on Development